Siaff/DunDunv2/README.md

 + utc     ––– Gives you the UTC in a 24 hour format: Day/Month Time-24hour.
 + info    ––– Gives some basic information about the Bot.
 + help    ––– Shows a command like this with all the commands and also some information about them.
-+ ping	  ––– Gives you the bots ping.
 + uptime  ––– Gives you how long the bot has been up.
 + invite  ––– Gives you a link to invite Dun-Dunv2 and an invite to the Support Server!